cilium/cilium/Documentation/gettingstarted.rst

 You can always re-create the VM using the steps described above.

-If instead you just want to shut down the VM but may use it later, ``vagrant halt cilium-1`` will work, and you can start it again later using the contrib/vagrant/start.sh script.
+If instead you just want to shut down the VM but may use it later, ``vagrant halt cilium-1`` will work, and you can start it again later.

 ***************************
 Getting Started Using Mesos